 Through our fortnightly meetings, you will be simulating UN committees including among others, the Security Council or the General Assembly, enabling you to gain a unique insight into how the UN works.
 By discussing current world issues, you will develop skills such as critical thinking, teamwork, conflict resolution, public speaking, and research.

-Activities LMMUN participate in include attending the prestigious yearly London International Model United Nations conference held at Imperial College, as well as attending other MUNs abroad.
-In the past, London Met students have had the opportunity to travel to MUNs in Paris, Istanbul and Tel Aviv.
+Activities LMMUN participates in include attending the prestigious yearly London International Model United Nations conference held at Imperial College, as well as attending other MUNs abroad.
+In the past, London Met students have had the opportunity to travel to MUNs in Paris, Prague and Edinburgh with the society, and organize their own individual trips to, for example, the Cologne MUN conference.
 These conferences are an opportunity to engage with students from around the world, but also to network with diplomats and UN personnel.
 As well as these conferences, LMMUN also attends various talks and events across London.
-Last year LMMUN attended events including a conversation with Antonio Gutteres, the UN Secretary General, organised by UNA UK as well as the UNICEF next generation panel on Syria and various other talks organised by RUSI, SOAS or LSE.
+Last year LMMUN attended events including a conversation with Antonio Gutteres, the UN Secretary General, organised by UNA UK as well as a lecture at SOAS on the history and future of the UN and the United Nations Day reception at the Embassy of Sweden, also organized by UNA-UK.

-This year, our goal is not only to participate at LIMUN, but also to attend other European MUNs as well as host our very own LMMUN conference!
+This year, our goal is not only to participate at LIMUN, but also to attend other European MUNs as well as start organizing and preparing our very own LMMUN conference!

 If you are interested in current affairs and want to put your debating skills to the test, come and join us!